 Organisation of studies

-- If necessary, classroom studies can take place, supported by at least partially web-based study, if possible.
+- The university’s priority is to continue face-to-face studies and especially practical classes and seminars.
 Be prepared to use more IT resources in studies.
-If the level of infection rises, we must be ready for the increase in e-learning.
+As the infection rate rises, we must be ready for the increase in e-learning.

-- The specific decision about the form and beginning of studies is made depending on the curriculum.
-When studies need to be reorganised, the lecturer informs all students registered for the course and makes sure the information in SIS is updated accordingly.
+- When studies are reorganised, the lecturer informs all students registered for the course and updates the information in the SIS accordingly.

 - It is important to make all students understand that they must not participate in classroom studies when they have any viral symptoms.
 The requirements for completing the course in case a person cannot participate in classroom studies must be also clarified and communicated to students.